On H List of Movie Reviews

 The most obvious source is Carrie.
 In the original, there's also a lot of

-reason, Saturday Night Fever thrown in.
-In the sequel, I saw plenty of familiarity from
+Saturday Night Fever thrown in.
+In the sequel, I saw plenty of

-with the constant annoying references to The Exorcist.
+with the constantly annoying references to The Exorcist.
 So I guess the

 appropriate title should've been A Nightmare on Exorcist Street: Carrie's Revenge Twice Over.

-One thing is for sure: the sequel looks fresher, is less amateurish, gets right down to it quickly, and has more
+One thing is for sure: the sequel looks fresher, is less amateurish, gets right down to it more quickly, and

-While watching A Nightmare on Exorcist Street: Carrie's Revenge Twice Over, I fail to understand what's so special
+While watching A Nightmare on Exorcist Street: Carrie's Revenge Twice Over, I failed to understand what's

 All in all, the prom genre begins and ends with only Carrie.